Create a Macro Button That Will Clear All of Your Work Within an Excel Worksheet

 Step 5: Stop Recording The Macro

-Press Ctrl + home to get back to the top of the workbook is necessary and click somewhere in the worksheet to deselect the selected cells.
+Press Ctrl + home to get back to the top of the workbook if necessary and click somewhere in the worksheet to deselect the selected cells.
 Now click on the stop button to the right of “ready” in the bottom left hand corner.
 Now the macro has finished recording and the button that was drawn earlier should appear.
 When the button is clicked it will clear any formatting or text below row 1.

-Fomatting the Button
+Formatting the Button

 To format the button right click on the button and click on Format Control.

-When the Format Control window appears you will be given a number of options.
+When the Format Control window appears, you will be given a number of options.
 Each tab option is listed in the table below.
 Make any necessary changes to format your button.

 Change font type, size, style, color, and effects